 Our History & Mission

-The Holyoke Community Charter School (HCCS) is a public charter school located in Holyoke, MA in its eleventh year of operation.
+The Holyoke Community Charter School (HCCS) is a public charter school located in Holyoke, MA in operation since 2005.
 Holyoke is an urban area where 67.5% of HCCS enrolled students are economically disadvantaged.
 HCCS students reside in Holyoke and other surrounding communities including Chicopee, Easthampton, East Longmeadow, Northampton, South Hadley, Springfield, West Springfield, and Westfield.
 The school strives to prepare all its students to enter the colleges and universities that are of the best quality and “fit.”
 We believe that a college education is accessible to all students who are enrolled in the SABIS® Network and the record of college placement by students serves as evidence.

 HCCS incorporates academic and behavioral supports for diverse learners into its daily curriculum.
 The school has dedicated departments for Special Education and English Language Learners (ELL).
 Accelerated curriculum is provided for advanced students.
 For students with special needs, HCCS offers services according to their Individual Educational Plans (IEPs) through the school’s special education department.
 The department follows an inclusion model of Massachusetts Tiered System of Support (MTSS).